English Language Learner (ELL) Support

 • Give students time to process before responding.

-• Allow Alternative formats, such as small groups or written reflections.
+• Allow alternative formats, such as small groups or written reflections.

 • Encourage multiple ways of participating (chat, discussion boards, written expression).